 Now, I answer questions about myself on a blog.
 I also teach English at a Christian school in Chula Vista, CA. I love that!
 I help direct musicals there, too, which is been a lot of fun.
 God is so gracious to give me new passions while still allowing me to enjoy my old ones.
 And, of course, I write.
 Which I also love.

 How did you get to be a writer?

 I’ve always loved reading, but I never really thought about being a writer.
 It wasn’t something I excelled at in school.
 (I was just an average student, very content with B’s and C’s.
-Something my AP English students find very amusing, since I push them to get A’s!).
+Something my English students find very amusing, since I push them to get A’s!).
 But when we were in Spain, a friend encouraged me to submit an article to a Christian girls’ magazine.
 I did, and they published that article and a couple more.
 That really began my love of writing (thanks, Laura!).
-When we moved back to Tampa, I got the idea for my book, First Date (the original title was Get Real).
+When we moved back to Tampa, I got the idea for my first book, First Date (the original title was Get Real).
 I wanted to write a modern version of the Esther story.
 Partly because I love that story and how it teaches us that God is involved in every aspect of our lives.
 And partly because I want to encourage teens to get in God’s word and experience it for themselves.
 So I took my laptop to a local library and spent a summer writing the book.
 From there, God allowed it to be published.

 Why do you write for teens?